Electric Scooters

 What I like

-• checkmark Excellent build quality & folding mechanism
+• checkmark Rock-solid NIU build quality

-• checkmark Top-tier IP66 water resistance
+• checkmark IP66 water resistance (best in class)

 • checkmark Powerful dual disc brakes